Monday, August 21, 2023

 Creation ex Nihilo

-Leon Felipe has a paper, The Problem of Creation ex Nihilo: A New Argument Against Classical Theism (PDF); the title is a very poor title, because the argument is not even remotely new and it is not actually against classical theism but (as one might expect) against an account of creation.
+Felipe Leon has a paper, The Problem of Creation ex Nihilo: A New Argument Against Classical Theism (PDF); the title is a very poor title, because the argument is not even remotely new and it is not actually against classical theism but (as one might expect) against an account of creation.
 But there are some interesting things about material causes in it.

-The argument Felipe gives is:
+The argument Leon gives is:

 1. All concrete objects that have an originating or sustaining efficient cause have an originating or sustaining material cause, respectively.